lethang7794/devops-book/chap-03.md

   - The servers that are used to actually run your containers.
   - Entirely managed by the control plane.

-##### Why Kubernetes?
+#### Why Kubernetes?

 In additional to solving almost all the orchestration problems for running containers:

 - Kubernetes is open source
 - Kubernetes can be run anywhere: in the cloud, in your data-center, on your PC.

-##### Run Kubernetes on personal computer
+#### Run Kubernetes on personal computer

-- If you're using Docker Desttop, you're just a few clicks away from running a Kubernetes cluster locally:
+- If you're using Docker Desktop, you're just a few clicks away from running a Kubernetes cluster locally:

   - Docker Desktop's Dashboard / Settings / Kubernetes / Enable Kubernetes / Apply & restart